Costa Rican Traditional Food

 Eating Out at a Local Soda is a Great Option

 One of the universal ways to experience a culture is through its local cuisine.
-In Costa Rica, soda, small diners specializing in typical local food, serve stick-to-your-ribs, hearty meals for a few thousand colones (no need to panic, $1000 colones is approximately equal to $2 US).
-Food is either displayed in buffets, where servers assemble mix-and-match meals as customers select or point to what they would like, or, a server will come to the table and take your order.
-Soda offer similar menus, that differ only slightly in taste and selection.
+In Costa Rica, soda, small diners specializing in typical local food, serve stick-to-your-ribs, hearty meals for a few thousand colónes (no need to panic; 1000 colónes is approximately equal to US$2).
+Food is displayed in buffets, where servers assemble mix-and-match meals as customers select or point to what they would like, or a server will come to the table and take your order.
+Soda offer similar menus that differ only slightly in taste and selection.
 Most soda are locally owned and are housed in humble but clean structures.
 There are soda throughout the country, even in small towns.
-This is in part because Costa Rica relies exclusively on trucks to transport the nation’s food and soda serve an important role in feeding hungry truck drivers that ply the curving roads.
-In fact, soda are generally truck stops between towns, so they are often frequented by locals who know where to find good, reasonably priced food.
+This is partly because Costa Rica relies exclusively on trucks to transport the nation's food and soda, essential in feeding hungry truck drivers who regularly drive on the curving roads.
+In fact, soda are like truck stops between towns, so they are often frequented by locals who know where to find good, reasonably priced food.

 In our travels, we explored most Costa Rican culinary specialties.
-Ubiquitous rice and beans, gallo pinto, are available at every time of day and the best way to feel like a true Tico is to taste a spoonful alongside your scrambled eggs for breakfast.
-Other traditional breakfast items include fried plantain—sweet and surprisingly not greasy—tomato salsa, sausages and fruit.
-Of course, no breakfast would be complete without a cup of coffee, and visiting Costa Rica without sampling their world famous blend would be sacrilegious.
-As we learned days into our trip, if you do not care for leche con café, rather than your typical shot of cream, politely utter gracias, when your waiter has poured the desired amount of milk into your cup.
+Ubiquitous rice and beans, gallo pinto, are available at every time of day, and the best way to feel like a true Tico is to taste a spoonful alongside your scrambled eggs for breakfast.
+Other traditional breakfast items include fried plantain — sweet and surprisingly not greasy — tomato salsa, sausages, and fruit.
+Of course, no breakfast would be complete without a cup of coffee, and visiting Costa Rica without sampling their world-famous blend would be sacrilegious.
+Days into our trip, we learned that if you do not care for café leche con, rather than your typical shot of cream, politely utter gracias when your waiter has poured the desired amount of milk into your cup.
 Costa Ricans like their coffee to contain equal parts cream to coffee.

-Costa Rica is the ninth largest producer of coffee in the world.
+Costa Rica is the 15th-largest producer of coffee in the world.
 Enjoying coffee is a long tradition in this part of the world.
 Rows upon rows of coffee plants are a testament to the seminal place this crop still occupies in the culinary culture of Costa Rica.
-One of the most worthwhile souvenirs is a bag of freshly roasted, and ground coffee to take home.
-Purchase a freshly brewed cup, accompanied by dulce de leche churros (long, fingerlike doughnuts), take a seat, and people watch on a lazy, rainy afternoon and your day will feel blessedly serene.
+One of the most worthwhile souvenirs is a freshly roasted and ground coffee bag to take home.
+Purchase a freshly brewed cup, accompanied by dulce de leche churros (long, fingerlike doughnuts), and take a seat.
+People watch on a lazy, rainy afternoon, and your day will feel blessedly serene.

 Costa Rica is an Agricultural Country

 Costa Rica is still an agricultural country, with more than 1/4th of its population working in this sector.
 Consequently, many items on the menu come from local farms, gardens, and plantations.
-Bananas from the East; coffee, palm oil and sugar from the South; citrus from the North; these, along with many other agricultural goods, make up the dishes served at soda.
+Bananas from the East, coffee, palm oil, sugar from the South, citrus from the North, and many other agricultural goods make up the dishes served at soda.

 The flavors of Costa Rican cuisine also differ slightly by region.
-In Tortuguero, on the eastern coast where African slaves fled the Caribbean, the cuisine, like the architecture, is inflected with spicy Caribbean flavors.
+In Tortuguero, on the eastern coast, where people with African roots fled the Caribbean, the cooking, like the architecture, is inflected with spicy Caribbean flavors.
 Here, gallo pinto is delicately infused with coconut milk, adding a mellow, creamy taste.
 In fact, coconut is used in everything from breakfast to dessert in this part of the country.
-Though disarmingly sweet, bolitas de coco, balls of grated dried coconut, condensed milk and cookie crumbs, lightly fried in butter are frequently served for dessert.
-All of the cultural influences add complexity to Tico cuisine, which is influenced by both Spanish and native cuisines.
+Though disarmingly sweet, bolitas de coco, balls of grated dried coconut, condensed milk, and cookie crumbs lightly fried in butter are frequently served for dessert.
+All the cultural influences add complexity to Tico cuisine, which is influenced by Spanish and native cuisines.

 Costa Rican Lunches at a Soda

-In Costa Rica, as in most other Latin American countries, maize, or corn remains a staple—nearly every soda makes chorreados, a large, thick corn tortilla combined with cheese and served with natilla (sour cream).
-In fact, chorreados can be a meal in themselves.
-We learned this from our guide, Guido, after driving back from an early morning bird watching trip to the mountains south of San Jose.
+In Costa Rica, as in most other Latin American countries, maize, or corn remains a staple — nearly every soda makes chorreados, a large, thick corn tortilla combined with cheese and served with natilla (sour cream).
+In fact, horrendous can be a meal in themselves.
+We learned this from our guide, Guido, after driving back from an early morning bird-watching trip to the mountains south of San Jose.

-Guido took us to a popular soda in San Gerardo de Dota, Cafeteria los Chespiritos for lunch, which was much larger than other soda we had visited, and had a few kiosks inside.
-In fact, the chocolate and white fudge (cajeta) that was sold in the candy shop was very hard to pass up.
-As we began to order, the chorreados caught our eyes, so we asked for familiar "Tex-Mex" toppings of chicken, beans, and salsa.
+Guido took us to a popular soda shop in San Gerardo de Dota, Cafeteria los Chespiritos, for lunch.
+It was much larger than other soda shops we had visited and had a few kiosks inside.
+In fact, the chocolate and white fudge (cajeta) sold in the candy shop were very hard to pass up.
+As we began to order, the chorreados caught our eyes.
+We asked for familiar "Tex-Mex" chicken, beans, and salsa toppings.
 We noticed that when pointing to each item, the look on the face of the server behind the counter became increasingly puzzled.
-We simply took this to mean that our muddled Spanish was insulting the poor man, despite our best efforts.
-As we sat down to enjoy our meal, Guido began telling us about his childhood.
-He recalled his grandmother ritually rising early on Saturday mornings to make stacks of chorreados, much to the delight of all of her grandchildren.
-"Costa Ricans usually eat them alone, or with natilla".
-After a short pause, laughing hysterically, Guido remarked, "but I have never in my lifetime seen one assembled as you have."
+We took this to mean that our muddled Spanish insulted the poor man despite our best efforts.
+As we sat down to enjoy our meal, Guido told us about his childhood.
+He recalled his grandmother ritually rising early on Saturday mornings to make stacks of chorreados, much to her grandchildren's delight.
+"Costa Ricans usually eat them alone or with natilla."
+After a short pause, laughing hysterically, Guido remarked, "But I have never seen one assembled as you have in my lifetime."
 We all began roaring with laughter at our new creation.

-Though tortillas and gallo pinto are ubiquitous, other lunchtime menus include a few varieties of meats, vegetable dishes, soups and a variety of fish.
-Fish, (usually tilapia, or trout) is almost always deep fried whole, and this brings out their sweetness.
-As most of the fish are caught or farmed locally, it is usually quite fresh.
-Picadillo, one of Guido's favorites, is a meat hash, which includes vegetables like chayote (christophene), grown locally.
+Though tortillas and gallo pinto are ubiquitous, other lunchtime menus include a few varieties of meats, vegetable dishes, soups, and a variety of fish.
+Fish (usually tilapia or trout) is almost always deep-fried whole, and this brings out their sweetness.
+Most fish are caught or farmed locally, which is generally relatively fresh.
+Picadillo, one of Guido's favorites, is a meat hash that includes locally grown vegetables like chayote (christophene).
 Fried plantain is a customary accompaniment to most meals.
 It is fried or served with a sweet glaze.
-Fried yucca (cassava) also a specialty in soda is deliciously crispy like a French-fry on the outside, with a sweet silky texture inside.
+Fried yucca (cassava), a specialty in soda, is deliciously crispy, like a French fry on the outside, with a lovely silky texture inside.
 Soda always serve casado, a heaping plate of all or some of these foods.
-Literally, casado means to marry—sweet, savory and meaty flavors all come together.
-A casado is usually inexpensive and the portions generous.
+Casado means to marry — sweet, savory, and meaty flavors come together.
+A casado is usually inexpensive, and the portions are generous.

-Tabletops in Costa Rica are never complete without a bottle of Lizano sauce (similar to the North American penchant for Tabasco), and most soda make their own.
+Tabletops in Costa Rica are only complete with a bottle of Lizano sauce (similar to the North American penchant for Tabasco), and most soda make their own.
 Lizano sauce is made with vegetables and spices and lends a gentle herb-like infusion to meals.
-It is a brownish sauce, and is sold at grocery stores under the Knorr or Unilever labels.
-Legend has it that a wealthy man from Alejuela with the surname Lizano, invented the sauce.
-Jorge, another of our guides informed us that Costa Rican people do not have an affinity for spicy foods, contrary to some of their Central and Latin American neighbors.
-Lizano is not a hot sauce; rather it is meant to enhance the natural flavors of dishes and is often served with gallo pinto.
+It is a brownish sauce sold at grocery stores under the Knorr or Unilever labels.
+Legend has it that a wealthy man from Alajuela with the surname Lizano invented the sauce.
+Jorge, another of our guides, informed us that Costa Rican people do not have an affinity for spicy foods, contrary to some of their Central and Latin American neighbors.
+Lizano is not a hot sauce; it is meant to enhance the natural flavors of dishes and is often served with gallo pinto.
 As Lizano is a cultural institution, you cannot fully appreciate Costa Rican cuisine without a few dashes of Lizano sauce to accompany your meal.

 Food, Pride, and Hospitality in Costa Rica

 Costa Ricans take great pride in their nation.
-Though the country has seen tourism flourish in the past few decades, preserving and maintaining the environment seems to be an important priority.
+Though the country has seen tourism flourish in the past few decades, preserving and maintaining the environment is an important priority.
 This has allowed fruit trees to flourish.
-Often, while driving in the countryside we would make a game of asking Jorge to name the fruit trees.
+While driving in the countryside, we often asked Jorge to name the fruit trees.
 Soda take advantage of the abundance of fruits found in the country.
-They typically serve an assortment of drinks or refrescos, by combining fresh fruit with sugar, or milk on the premises.
-Among the fruits used in refrescos is cas, a sour guava that imparts a light green color to the drink, and is commonly grown in fields.
-Be sure to try some of the other fruits used in refrescos including: tamarind, a brown pod whose sour flesh is squeezed to remove the seed; guanabana, a slightly sour white-fleshed fruit that tastes similar to custard; mango; and the peculiar seed chan.
-Though the flavor is mild, chan is truly a sight for the eyes—tiny black seeds, resembling a minuscule arrow, are suspended in a thick translucent juice.
+They typically serve an assortment of drinks or refrescos on the premises by combining fresh fruit with sugar or milk.
+Among the fruits used in refrescos is cas, a sour guava that imparts a light green color to the drink and is commonly grown in fields.
+Be sure to try some of the other fruits used in refrescos, including tamarind, a brown pod whose sour flesh is squeezed to remove the seed; guanabana, a slightly sour white-fleshed fruit that tastes similar to custard; mango; and the peculiar seed chan.
+Though the flavor is mild, chan is truly a sight for the eyes — tiny black seeds resembling a minuscule arrow are suspended in a thick translucent juice.

 Mini-Lexicon for Costa Rican Cuisine